Return to Gwyneth Walker Music Catalog

 Download a PDF file of the poetry used in this work.

-Commissioned by the Toledo Choral Society, Rick Napierala - Music Director, for premiere in February 2020, Toledo, Ohio
+Commissioned by the Toledo Choral Society, Richard Napierala - Music Director, for premiere on June 14, 2020, Toledo, Ohio

 The songs range from elegiac (such as the Prologue and Epilogue based on poetry of William Wilfred Campbell) to introspective (Walt Whitman's "By Blue Ontario's Shore") to humorous (delighting in the names of the islands in Lake Huron).
 Several short poems by Carl Sandburg (Lake Michigan) are interpreted as soli or duets, in a more expressive and intimate manner.
 Lake Superior, of course, is grand!

 Since The Great Lakes was commissioned by the Toledo Choral Society, special attention has been given to the Lake Erie song.
 On request from members of the Chorus, storm references have been included in the music.
 Yet the voyagers survive!

 O! wind so sweet and swift.
 O! danger-freighted gift

 Bestowed on Erie with her waves that foam and fall and lift,

 We laugh in your wild face, and break into a race

 With flying clouds and tossing gulls that weave and interlace.